4site-interactive-studios/engrid-docs/src/pages/docs/engrid-page-builder-form-field.md

 ```javascript
 data-processing-fee-fixed-amount-added=".30"
 ```
- * After calculating the gift amount with `"data-processing-fee-percent-added"` this amount in cents is added to the total.
+ * After calculating the gift amount with `data-processing-fee-percent-added` this amount in cents is added to the total.

  ---